paralax/ColossalOpera/easy/emirp_numbers.md

 Easy

+# Tags

+math, number theory, prime numbers, integer sequence

 # Description

 We all know what prime numbers are - numbers only divisible by themselves and one.
 Math grad student Matthew Scroggs came up with *emirp* numbers.
-An emirp number is a prime number which is a different prime number when the digits are reversed.
+An [emirp number](https://en.wikipedia.org/wiki/Emirp) is a prime number which is a different prime number when the digits are reversed.

 Your task today is to write a program that can discover emirp numbers over a range.